 As he looked up, he had to concentrate to not smile, both of the affini looked mortified.
 Some of the flowers of Mertha had begun to wilt.
 Mertha burst out “That is terrible! are you sure that this is true?
 Such a loss of life is unacceptable for the affini compact!” the lead negotiator was far from calm, but that suited him just fine.

 The other one, Serla looked a bit suspicious “we affini have invaded countless worlds.
 When we come we will pacify the planet before it comes to what you describe”.
 This Serla was more irksome than Mertha.

-when offering any deal stressing urgency was important “and how quikly can your fleet get here?
+when offering any deal stressing urgency was important “and how quickly can your fleet get here?
 My regime might not last the month, perhaps not even the week.
 People are quite upset with the loss of terra.
 If I can’t offer them a new safe path it will get ugly”.
-Serla leant back a bit further into the chair.
+Serla leaned back a bit further into the chair.

 He had them, now was the moment to deal the final strike.
 Producing a small stack of paper from a suitcase and putting them on the table he proposed the solution.
 “Luckily, we still have time, if the affini compact will acknowledge the republic’s independence then I can get time and support to stabilize.
 With your cooperation we can avoid disaster”.

 Grabbing the agreement with several vines the affini quickly combed over the document.
 “We will need some time to evaluate and discuss with the armada council, is that alright?” despite their towering form they did not look threatening at the moment.